MandirDas/destinyquiz/README.md

 # destinyquiz

-A new Flutter project.
+A new Adventure Story Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+## I learned this project from a flutter course (https://www.udemy.com/course/flutter-bootcamp-with-dart/)

-A few resources to get you started if this is your first Flutter project:
+A few things that i learned from this project:
+  1.constructor
+  2.polymorphism
+  3.inheritance
+  4.method overloading

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)